dcoraboeuf/txconsole/README.md

 ### Working copies

 Most of file sources will require a working copy in order to have access to the raw files: Subversion, Git...

-The file source must be able to access the working copy in a controlled way:

- * no need to synchronize (or clone) each time
- * ... but synchronized access in order to allow conflicts

-This can be performed by:

- * having a scheduled service updating (or creating, or cleaning) the working copies
-* having a service that ensures a synchronous access to those working copies
+Specifically, translation sources will need to access specific versions (revision, tag...) of this working copy.

+The file sources will need a "working directory service" that can provide them with working directories, so they can perform their checkouts and clone operations.

 ### API